OpenCTI-Platform/docs/docs/usage/delete-restore.md

 # Delete and restore knowledge

-Knowledge can be deleted from OpenCTI either in an overview of an object or using [background tasks](background-tasks.md) When we delete an object, we also delete all its relationships and references to other objects.
+Knowledge can be deleted from OpenCTI either in an overview of an object or using [background tasks](background-tasks.md) When an object is deleted, all its relationships and references to other objects are also deleted.

 The deletion event is written to the [stream](../reference/streaming.md), to trigger automated [playbooks](./automation.md) or synchronize another platform.

-Prior to 6.1 version, there was no way to undo this operation and the knowledge was lost permanently.
-Since OpenCTI 6.1, we now keep record of the deleted objects for a given period of a time, allowing to restore them on demand.
+Since OpenCTI 6.1, a record of the deleted objects is kept for a given period of a time, allowing to restore them on demand.
 This does not impact the stream events or other side effect of the deletion: the object is still _deleted_.

 ## Trash

-We added a view called "Trash" that will display all delete operations, entities and relationships alike.
+A view called "Trash" displays all "delete" operations, entities and relationships alike.

 ![Trash](assets/trash.png)